jessvee/Classic-Dining-Philosophers-Problem/README.md

-# DiningPhilosophersThreadManagementProblem
+# Classic-Dining-Philosophers-Problem
-This classic problem is an exercise in thread synchronization.
+This classic problem is an exercise in thread synchronization in Java.